Genlib/js/README.md

 general.js
 ==

-general.js is a collection of re-usuable Java Script functions for basic DOM manipulation, HTML element access, data manipulation & custom actions used in web application and UI development.
+general.js is a collection of re-usuable JavaScript functions for basic DOM manipulation, HTML element access, data manipulation & custom actions used in web application and UI development.

 Some of the functions are nearly 7 years old.
 Improvements in HTML 5 & CSS replaced some of the functions.
 The current version goal is clean up the existing code, remove the unusable functions, categorizing the funcitons, writing user friendly documentation and provides both function & object versions.